User65k/DoorBerryHat/README.md

 ### Old Door system

 The new System replaces the indoor part of a RITTO intercom system.
+The Door itself and the other appartments where not modified.

 ![RITO Door bell](./doc/RITTO.jpg)